devilasura084/realtimestock/README.md

 This is a full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 The application includes user authentication, a dashboard with basic analytics, CRUD operations for managing invoices, and PDF generation for invoices.

 ## Technologies Used
-- MongoDB
 - Express
 - Reactjs
 - Node.js

 ## Setup instruction
 ### Backend
-1. Clone the repository: `git clone https://github.com/devilasura084/Invoices`
+1. Clone the repository: `git clone https://github.com/devilasura084/realtimestock`
 2. Navigate to the backend directory:`cd backend`
 3. Install dependencies: `npm install`
 4. Create a `.env` file